Frequently Asked Questions

 The Duke Global Policy Program in Geneva is the only program of its kind.

 Located on beautiful Lake Geneva in the heart of Western Europe, Geneva is the best place in the world to explore public policy and international affairs.
 It is home to the United Nations headquarters as well as 200 government missions, and over 300 international non-governmental organizations (NGOs).
-For students interested in a career in public policy or international affairs, Geneva is an essential destination.
+For students interested in a career in international public policy, global health, international trade, humanitarian assistance or international affairs, Geneva is an essential destination.

 The Duke Global Policy Program is open to graduate and professional students from around the world.
 Program fellows do not have to be Duke students to participate in the program.
 Fellows come from diverse graduate programs -- public policy, international relations, business, medicine, law and others -- and from universities around the world including Harvard, Stanford, Columbia University, Singapore Management University, University of Toronto, and many others.